All Episodes

 I was minding my own business this week.

-Wasn't bothering anybody, never do.
+Wasn't bothering anybody.

-And all of a sudden I hear my country being attacked by a third rate tin horn, nothing but a bunch of oil, little thug from South America.
+And all of a sudden I hear my country being attacked by a third-rate tin horn, nothing but a bunch of oil little thug from South America.

 And then I hear no outrage from Democrats.

-So I decide I'm going to defend my country, and I'm going to defend the person about whom he's speaking, the president of the United States.
+So I decide I'm going to defend my country and I'm going to defend the person about whom he's speaking, the President of the United States.

 And then I hear Mahmoud Ahmadinejad doing the same thing.